SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Background and Motivation

 Split Federated Learning (SFL) \cite{thapa2022splitfed} is a combination of Federated Learning (FL) \cite{konevcny2016federated} and Split Learning (SL) \cite{gupta2018distributed}.
 FL is designed to train ML models on distributed edge devices with privacy-preserving, while SL aims at reducing the computation cost of participants with limited resources.
 Therefore, SFL inherits the advantages of both FL and SL.

 Similar to FL, a Parameter Server (PS) and $N$ clients collaboratively train an ML model (denoted as $\boldsymbol{w}$) in SFL.
 The model is split into two submodels as $\boldsymbol{w} = (\boldsymbol{w}_s, \boldsymbol{w}_c)$.
-The bottom model $\boldsymbol{w}_c$ and the top model $\boldsymbol{w}_s$ separately reside on clients and the PS.
+The bottom model $\boldsymbol{w}_c$ resides on clients while the top model $\boldsymbol{w}_s$ resides on the PS.
 In general, the PS randomly selects a subset $V_h \in V$, consisting of $N_h = |V_h|$ ($N_h \leq N$) active clients at round $h$.
 The selected clients with bottom models are instructed to send features \cite{thapa2022splitfed} and ground-truth labels $y_{i}$ ($i\in[V_h]$) to the PS.
 The PS then calculates the gradients of features for each client in parallel and sends them to clients while accumulating the gradients $\Delta \boldsymbol{w}_s$ of the top model.
 Afterward, the clients perform backpropagation to update their bottom models.
 At the end of each round, the PS aggregates bottom models to obtain a global model for further training.